-When three people purchase real property together, three names are on the deed.
+When three people purchase real property in New York together, three names are on the deed.
 What happens when one person dies?
 Who now owns the property?

 The deed is what will show who owns the property